Wandsworth Autism Advisory Service (WAAS) - Who we are

 We are a team of experienced professionals who are passionate about ensuring positive outcomes for children and young/people on the autistic spectrum.

-Our current offer for Speech and Language Therapy can be found under the therapies / training tab where you will find information on our school offer, groups for children/young people and parent support.
+Our current offer for Speech and Language and Occupational Therapy can be found under the therapies / training tab where you will find information on our school offer, groups for children/young people and parent support.